elephantscale/HI-labs/hadoop-dev/hadoop-intro/README.txt

     question : what is the capacity of HDFS?

-== STEP 5) Inspect JobTracker UI
+== STEP 5) Inspect YARN / JobTracker  UI
-   Open a browser and go to Job Tracker UI (Instructor will provide details)
+   Open a browser and go to YARN / Job Tracker UI (Instructor will provide details)

    question : how many nodes?